zubes1/scout-demo-voting-app/README.md

 ## Integration with Github Action

-There is already a workflow file created for vote, worker and result [here](https://github.com/dockersamples/scout-demo-voting-app/tree/main/.github/workflows).
+There is already a workflow file created for vote, worker and result [here](https://github.com/zubes1/scout-demo-voting-app/tree/main/.github/workflows).
 Ensure that you make the following changes:
 - Replace IMAGE_NAME with your Docker Hub ID
-- Add DOCKER_HUB_USER and DOCKER_USER_PAT in GitHub Repo settings
+- Add DOCKER_USER and DOCKER_PAT in GitHub Repo settings

 ```
  env: